What is Hospice Care?

 MYTH: Hospice care is more expensive.

 Fact: Studies have shown hospice care to be no more costly.
 Frequently, it is less expensive than conventional care during the last six months of life.
-Less high-cost technology is used, and family, friend, and volunteers provide 90% of the day-to-day patient-care at home.
-Additionally, patients eligible for Medicare or Medicaid will pay few out-of-pocket expenses related to their hospice care.
+Less high-cost technology is used, and family, friends, and volunteers provide 90% of the day-to-day patient care at home.
+Additionally, patients eligible for Medicare or Medicaid will pay a few out-of-pocket expenses related to their hospice care.
 Most private insurers also cover some or most hospice-related expenses.

 MYTH: You can’t keep your own doctor if you enter hospice.